MakerReduxCorp/PLOD/README.md

     abundant_fruit = [f for f in fruits if f['qty']>5]

-But, if the program you are writing does such manipulations regularly, and those manipulations must be somewhat more complex, then PLOD might be worth using.
+But, if the program you are writing does such manipulations regularly, and those manipulations are somewhat more complex, then PLOD might be worth using.
+To mimic the previous example, this time with PLOD:

     from PLOD import PLOD
     abundant_fruit = PLOD(fruit).gt('qty',5).returnList()